Staff in the DSP

 Provision and Facilities

-The DSP caters for 10 children across early years and into key stage 1.
-Most children will have an EHCP, but we do have spaces for assessment of children who have communication and interaction needs.
+The DSP caters for 10 children across early years and into Key Stage 1.
+Most children will have an EHCP, but we do have spaces for the assessment of children who have communication and interaction needs.

 The DSP is at the heart of our school and therefore has access to all our mainstream school areas and facilities, including a multi-sensory room.